katm10/LakePlacid-automation/readme.md

 get_name_changes.py
 TODO
-- make this a dropin replacement
+- make this a dropin replacement (idk if this is possible?)

 instrument_make.sh - good